 Ongoing protection and support

-The nominated staff member and [insert any other responsible staff or teams] must ensure appropriate steps are taken by the school to protect the child and other children from any continued risk of abuse.
+The Principal and member of the wellbeing team must ensure appropriate steps are taken by the school to protect the child and other children from any continued risk of abuse.
 These steps must be taken in consultation with any relevant external agency or Department staff such as DFFH Child Protection, Victoria Police, Legal Division or Employee Conduct Branch.
 Ongoing protection will also include further reports to authorities if new information comes to light or further incidents occur.

 Appropriate, culturally sensitive and ongoing support must be offered and provided to all affected students.
 Ongoing support will be based on any available advice from the Department, parents and carers, health practitioners, and other authorities (such as DFFH or Victoria Police) and may include referral to wellbeing professionals, development of a safety plan, student support group meetings, and, for student to student incidents, behaviour management and support measures.